The United Effort Organization logo

 Don’t stigmatize or give up on the unhoused!

-We are so excited that Juan is now housed under the HUD-VASH Program, and has even volunteered with us at UEO to help others!
+We are so excited that Juan is now housed under the HUD-VASH Program, and has even volunteered with us at the United Effort to help others!

 Regarding unhoused or homeless people, Juan said, “Some of our misfortunes are self-inflicted, we’re only human.
 We may have made errors in judgment, leading some of us to addiction or crime, but it doesn’t help for others to stigmatize and give up on the unhoused.
 The conventional methods of help are very difficult to tap into.
 The United Effort Organization offers unconditional help to unhoused people by providing services directly to clients, not just referring and connecting.”